Deerajsankar/Weapon-Detection-Yolo/README.md

 ##  Overview

-This project leverages deep learning and computer vision to automatically detect weapons from images or video streams.
+This project leverages deep learning and computer vision to automatically detect weapons from images.
 By using a custom-trained YOLO model, it identifies threats and triggers specific alert sounds for each detected weapon, aiding rapid and accurate security response.

 ---